-The objective of the Military and Family Readiness Center Readiness Program is to ensure that Airmen and their Family members are aware of the programs and support agencies available to support them; when preparing for, during, and upon return from deployment.
-This support is provided in collaboration with multiple bases, local and federal agencies.
+The objective of the Military & Family Readiness Center (M&FRC) Readiness Program is to ensure that service members and their families are aware of the programs and support agencies available when preparing for, during and upon return from deployment.
+This support is provided in collaboration with multiple bases and local and federal agencies.

-We offer support to assist during the deployment transition that includes services for special needs, classes on deployment preparation, managing finances, helping children adjust, family separation, return and reunion, and information on resources available locally and on-line.
+We offer assistance during the deployment transition that includes services for special needs, classes on deployment preparation, managing finances, helping children adjust, family separation, return and reunion and information on resources available locally and online.

 This support is delivered during our Personal and Family Readiness briefings for deploying and remote assigned members.
-Briefings are currently scheduled three times a week.
-Please contact the Military and Family Readiness Center to schedule your briefing.
+Please contact your servicing M&FRC to schedule your briefing.

-During the pre-deployment briefings we provide information on Hearts Apart program that facilitates family support.
-It offers a monthly Waiting Families Group, individual support as needed, access to Give Parents a Break, and morale calls.
+During the pre-deployment briefings, we provide information on the Hearts Apart program, which facilitates family support.
+It offers a monthly Waiting Families Group, individual support as needed, access to Give Parents a Break and morale calls.
 Morale calls are available once a week and are limited to 15 minutes per call.
-Arrangements are made through the Readiness NCOIC at the Military and Family Readiness Center.
+Arrangements are made through the Readiness NCOIC at the M&FRC.

-For additional information call the Mobilization/Deployment Readiness Program at 210-221-2418.
+For additional information for Ft Sam, call the Mobilization/Deployment Readiness Program at 210-221-2705.

 Hearts Apart Support Group

-Hearts Apart is a group designed for spouses who are geographically separated due to an unaccompanied tour or an extended TDY or deployment.
-For meetings schedules, please call the Relocation Readiness Program at 210-221-2418, Lackland AFB 210-671-3722.
+Hearts Apart is a group designed for spouses who are geographically separated due to an unaccompanied tour or extended temporary duty travel or deployment.
+For meetings schedules, call the Relocation Readiness Program at Fort Sam Houston, 210-221-2705, or Lackland AFB 210-671-3722.